dduong166/demo-redis/README.md

 Demo app that shows session & cache management for a Node.js app using express-sessions and connect-redis.

 Session: The app queries an API for ML-generated craft beer names and displays them on the page.
 There is a session management panel that displays session ID, time until the session expires, and the number of beer names viewed in that session.

-Cache: The app queries data from Mysql and save to redis for caching.
+Cache: The app fetch/query data and save it to redis for caching.

 # how to run